Average Living Cost in Exeter: Monthly Expenses & Rent

 Entertainment, Social Life and Leisure Spending

-• Limit weekend trips to one per month or share costs with friends
+• Limit trips to one monthly, share costs.

 Health, Fitness and Wellbeing Costs